 different types of plastic – is there also “okay” plastic?

-Plastic, also known colloquially as synthetic material , is a synthetically produced solid material that is usually obtained from fossil fuels such as coal, oil and gas.
-Why do we humans rely so much on plastic?
+Plastic, also known colloquially as synthetic material , is a synthetically produced solid material that is usually derived from fossil fuels such as coal, oil, and gas.
+Why do we humans rely so heavily on plastic?
 No other material is as versatile and versatile , which is valued in many areas of our lives, such as medicine.

-The problem, however, is that it is a foreign body to our ecosystem because it is not naturally degradable , which has led us into a real plastic crisis .
+The problem, however, is that it's a foreign body to our ecosystem because it doesn't degrade naturally , which has led us into a virtual plastic crisis .
 In 2019 alone, 350 million tons of plastic were produced worldwide, which is 3,500 times the weight of the Eiffel Tower in Paris.

 PET, PP, PE – what types of plastic are there?

-In total, there are over 200 types of plastic .
-The material can be divided into three groups, which mainly have to do with its physical formability and properties such as breaking strength or heat resistance:
+There are over 200 types of plastic .
+The material can be divided into three groups, primarily based on its physical formability and properties such as fracture strength and heat resistance:

 -